playfulprogramming/playfulprogramming/CONTRIBUTING.md

-As a community, we welcome anyone to write and submit posts to the Unicorn Utterances blog!
+As a community, we welcome anyone to write and submit posts to the Playful Programming blog!
 In this document, we'll go over how to create a new post in UU and submit it as a pull request.

 > [!NOTE]
 > For a general tutorial on contributing to a project with GitHub, you may want to go through [the First Contributions guide](https://github.com/firstcontributions/first-contributions) before continuing through this page.